-Petition to rezone White House Inn property 115’ high with up to 107 residential units.
 The White House Inn property is currently zoned R-4.
 This is a residential zoning that allows only 35’ Maximum height and 12 dwelling units per acre.
-This zoning was reaffirmed in the recent Comprehensive Plan for the city and was in place when the land was purchased by Ocean Cadillac.
+This zoning was reaffirmed in our most recent Comprehensive Plan for the city and has in place during the last two sales of the property.

 The current R-4 zoning is designed to provide a transition zone between our residential community and other more intense forms of residential development.
 This zoning should be preserved to avoid the intrusion that a 10 story building will have on our community.